 Giving beyond ourselves and giving to others.

-Solo exercise: Focus your thoughts on the relationship and read through the list.
+Focus your thoughts on the relationship and read through the list.
 Find one or two core needs that you feel are not being met in the relationship.
 Focus on the first unmet core need.
 Pull a tarot card for what you need to know about your own role in this and then a second card for the other person’s role.
 Finally, pull an angel card and place it above the two tarot cards.

 Sit with the cards for a while and tune into your inner guidance.
 Write down what comes to you.
-Sometimes there is a resolution, but be prepared… sometimes the only solution is to walk away.
+Sometimes there is a resolution but be prepared… sometimes the only solution is to walk away.

 Whatever answer comes to you, accept it as your own wisdom and honour it.
 You may like to pull an additional tarot card for an action to take.

-Couple’s exercise: Decide together which core needs to look closely at.
+Decide together which core needs to look closely at.
 It will be the ones which create tension within your relationship.

 You start with the first core need and pull a card each.
-Pause and talk about what you see in the card images and how you feel this applies to your relationship and your lives.
+Pause and talk about what you see in the card images and how you feel this applies to your relationship and your life.
 (CLICK HERE if you want to learn more about the meaning of each card) Take turns talking.
 Person one speaks first about their role in the relationship.
 Then person two speaks about his or her role.
 Then allow person one to speak about how they feel about the other person’s role and vice versa.
 However, be careful to not blame the other person – focus on how their behaviour makes you feel.

 For instance, rather than saying, ‘You’re so lazy.
 I can’t stand it when you come home from work and start surfing the Internet.
 We never have any fun anymore.’
 Try, ‘When you are off work, I’m usually full of energy and want to do fun stuff and try new things.
 It makes me feel lonely when you say you don’t have the energy to do things with me.
 Do you think we could plan some fun activities ahead so that I have something to look forward to?’